-The Mission Office, founded in 1926, looks to educate and inspire people to take seriously their baptismal responsibility to be on mission in whatever context they live and work.
+Since 1926 the Mission Office of the Archdiocese of Chicago, also known as The Society for the Propagation of the Faith, has educated and inspired the faithful to take seriously their baptismal responsibility to be on mission in whatever context they live and work.
 The Office is at the service of the worldwide Church while remaining firmly rooted in the Archdiocese of Chicago.
 It also serves as the local representative for the Pontifical Mission Societies.

 The Pontifical Mission Societies were given the title “Pontifical” in 1922 and have special responsibility in the Universal Church.
 They are under the direct canonical jurisdiction of the Holy Father who, together with the entire body of Bishops, remind all the faithful of their baptismal call to mission.
 They also remind us to offer financial support through the Pontifical Mission Societies for more than 1,111 mission dioceses in Asia, Africa, Europe, the Pacific Islands and Latin America.
 The Pontifical Mission Societies are: